-This annual course is designed to help healthcare providers caring for patients with diabetes, including but not limited to, endocrinologists/diabetes specialists, internists, pediatricians, family physicians, physician assistants, medical residents and fellows, nurse practitioners, nurses, dietitians and certified diabetes educators.
+This annual course is designed to help healthcare providers caring for patients with diabetes, including but not limited to, endocrinologists/diabetes specialists, internists, pediatricians, family physicians, physician assistants, medical residents and fellows, nurse practitioners, nurses, dietitians, social workers, and certified diabetes educators.
 During the course of this four-day conference, we will emphasize the challenges in day-to-day management of diabetes and practical ways to overcome those hurdles, specifically using new technologies.
 The discussions will also focus on artificial pancreas—as the first hybrid closed-loop system will be available next year; prevention of T1D and T2D with lifestyle modifications; new guidelines for continuous glucose monitors (AACE), the role of nonprofits in diabetes care, management, and research; and updates from the Cardiovascular Outcome Trials (CVOT).
-The participants will have an opportunity to participate in an intimate Meet the Peers session (MDs, RNs, and educators) as well and ask a patient/provider questions in an open-discussion.

 The participants will have an opportunity to participate in an intimate Meet the Peers session (MD’s, RN’s, and educators) as well and ask questions to a patient/provider panel open-discussion.
 For type 1 diabetes, there will be a special keynote on beta cell regeneration.
 For type 2 diabetes, there will be a plenary on cardiovascular disease and its link.
-In 2017, we welcome back the FDA to give a keynote on Saturday morning.
+In 2017, we welcome back the FDA to give a Keynote on Saturday morning.